55 Rapid-Fire Icebreaker Activities For Any Group

 Me Too

 Each contestant is given ten scraps of papers or pennies.
-The first person then states what he/she has done, and everyone else who has done the same thing must admit and put their paper or penny in the middle of the table.
-The second person states something else (e.g. I have never gone skiing) and anyone who agrees puts another penny in the center.
+The first person then states something that he/she has done, and everyone else who has done the same thing must admit and put their paper or penny in the middle of the table.
+The second person states something else (e.g. I have gone skiing) and anyone who agrees puts another penny in the center.
 The game continues until one person runs out of pennies.

 Important Item